A2Amir/Recommendation-Systems/README.md

-# Recommendation System
- Type of Recommendation Systems
+# Type of Recommendation Systems

- In this Repository, I will be working with the MovieTweetings data to apply each of the three methods of recommendations:
+ In this Repository, I will be working with the Movie Tweetings data to apply each of the three methods of recommendations:
  ***
     1. Knowledge Based Recommendations
     2. Collaborative Filtering Based Recommendations